Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits: Problem-specific PQCs: A Tailored Approach to Constraint Solving

-For the second PQC, we take into account not only the first line but also taking into account constraint $\sum^{N}_{p=1}x_{1,p} = 1$ in the second line of the constraints of Eq. \ref{eq:tsp} to further reduce the search space, as is shown in Figure \ref{fig:tsp_constraint_fig} (b).
-Unlike the first PQC, the situation requires more ``correlations'' among qubits being mapped from variables, since variables $x_{1,p},\; p=1\ldots N$ appear in both the first and the second line; it is no longer possible to realize the constraints by a tensor product of $N$ quantum states.
-Hence, we utilize CNOT gates together with the parameterized W state gates to create such a quantum circuit.
+In the second PQC, we consider not only the first line of constraints but also a constraint $\sum^{N}_{p=1}x_{1,p} = 1$ in the second line of Eq.~\eqref{eq:tsp}, as illustrated in Fig.\ref{fig:tsp_constraint_fig} (b).
+This allows for a further reduction of the search space.
+In contrast to the first PQC, the current scenario demands greater ``correlations'' among qubits mapped from variables, as the variables $x_{1,p}, \; p=1\ldots N$ appear in both the first and second lines.
+Therefore, it is no longer feasible to realize the constraints using a tensor product of $N$ quantum states.
+Instead, we employ \textit{CNOT} gates combined with parameterized W state gates to construct the quantum circuit.